*This lecture was postponed from 2021 due to Covid-19*

 ‘Jewish Invisibility Before (and After) Adam Smith’s Invisible Hand’

-Hybrid, but given from the Catherine Lewis Lecture Theatre, The Clarendon Institute
+Online via Zoom and in person at the Catherine Lewis Lecture Theatre of The Clarendon Institute

 Refreshments to follow, all are welcome